Shoulder Flexion Definition

 This uses both shoulder flexion and elbow extension.

-If you think that a close grip bench press is shoulder extension, that is not correct.
+If you think a close grip bench press is shoulder extension, that is incorrect.

 Think of the movement.

-When you are lying on the bench, your shoulder is moving forward and upward as you raise the weight.
+When lying on the bench, your shoulder moves forward and upward as you raise the weight.

 Thereby decreasing the angle between the shoulder and the midline of your body.

-Any forward arm movement where the arm is moving forward and upward is going to involve shoulder flexion.
+Any forward arm movement where the arm is moving forward and upward will involve shoulder flexion.

 Front Raise VS. Close Grip Bench Press